Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Motivation and Theoretical Foundation

-By defining $kt \propto \frac{\rho(t)}{\lambda(t)}$, one can derive the relative strength of brane corrections that governs the onset and suppression of brane‐world cosmological corrections across all epochs \cite{45}-\cite{46}.
-To understand this physical concept within our model, first, let's apply it to the last term of the Hubble parameter Eq.(11): Assuming the map $\frac{\varepsilon}{T}\mapsto \frac{\rho(t)}{\lambda}$, prefactor $\frac{1}{e^{\frac{\rho(t)}{\lambda}} – 1}$ can be interpreted as a quantum-statistical weight factor affecting the energy contribution of bosonic matter to cosmological dynamics.
-Its behavior across cosmic epochs can be summarized as follows: During inflation ($\rho(t)/\lambda \gg 1$), the Bose-Einstein factor is exponentially suppressed, $\frac{1}{e^{\rho(t)/\lambda} - 1} \approx 0$, resulting in negligible quantum bosonic occupation and dominance of classical dynamics.
-At reheating and transition epochs ($\rho(t)/\lambda \sim \mathcal{O}(1)$), The quantum bosonic distribution function gradually begins to grow.
+These asymptotic behaviors demonstrate that the universe's evolution is naturally driven by the model's key parameter, $k(t)t$.
+To understand its role and importance, we propose the dimensionless scaling parameter $k(t)t \sim \frac{\rho(t)}{\lambda(t)}$, which can quantify the relative strength of brane corrections that governs the onset and suppression of brane‐world cosmological corrections across all epochs \cite{49}-\cite{50}.
+As an example, we apply it to the last term of the Hubble parameter of Eq.(11) to model its behavior and introduce a phenomenological map $\frac{\varepsilon}{T}\mapsto \frac{\rho(t)}{\lambda}$, with $F(\rho)\equiv\frac{1}{e^{\frac{\rho(t)}{\lambda}} – 1}$ which acts as a quantum-statistical weight analogous to a Bose-Einstein distribution.
+This ansatz modifies the effective energy density of bosonic matter in cosmological dynamics, offering a bridge between thermal field theory and observed expansion histories.
+Its behavior across cosmic epochs can be summarized as follows: During inflation, the quantum bosonic distribution function gradually begins to grow.
 In radiation and matter dominated eras ($\rho(t)/\lambda \ll 1$), the Bose-Einstein factor approximates to $\frac{1}{e^{\rho(t)/\lambda} - 1} \approx \frac{\lambda}{\rho(t)}$, indicating a large bosonic occupation and high condensation probability.
-This aligns with \cite {47}, which shows that a Bose-Einstein Condensation (BEC) phase transition can occur around redshift $z_{\text{BEC}} \approx 1200$, suggesting that quantum effects become dynamically relevant during or after the recombination epoch.
+This aligns with \cite {51}, which shows that a Bose-Einstein Condensation phase transition can occur around redshift $z_{\text{BEC}} \approx 1200$, suggesting that quantum effects become dynamically relevant during or after the recombination epoch.
 Finally, in the dark energy dominated era ($\rho(t) \to \text{const.}$, $\rho/\lambda \ll 1$), the correction term asymptotes to a large static value, but its physical impact is reduced by the dominant cosmological constant.
-Therefore, existence of a Bose-Einstein-like correction into the Hubble parameter of this model, offers a novel phenomenological approach to brane-world cosmology, by effectively modeling the quantum-statistical response of the universe's expansion rate to density variations.
+Therefore, the inclusion of Bose-Einstein-like corrections to the Hubble parameter yields a new phenomenological avenue in brane-world cosmology, mapping the quantum-statistical feedback between expansion dynamics and density fluctuations.